-VOOI education - Moving averages (MA) in technical analysis
+VOOI education - Candlestick chart in technical analysis

 The candlestick chart is one of the most popular tools in technical analysis.
 It provides a visual representation of an asset's price movement over a specific period, helping traders analyze the market, identify entry and exit points, and predict future price movements.